With over 40 years of experience, we understand the demands of the exam, and what each school is looking for.

 What is CEM?

-As a parent, when you first start researching the 11 Plus exams, one of the first things you will come across are references to ‘GL’ and ‘CEM’ 11 Plus exams.
+As a parent, when you first start researching the 11 Plus exams, one of the first things you will come across are references to ‘GL’ and ‘CEM’ school entrance exams.
 Simply put, GL and CEM are the two exam boards that set entrance exams for nearly all the private and grammar schools in England.

 Although they cover broadly the same topics – English, Maths, Verbal and Non-Verbal Reasoning, there are very real differences in the way the GL and CEM exams work and this will have an impact on how your child should prepare.